RedHat-UX/red-hat-design-system/elements/rh-card/docs/20-guidelines.md

 ### Vertical height

 The vertical height of cards depends on how much content is placed inside.
-If there are multiple cards in a row, the vertical height of each of them will be determined by the tallest card.
+If there are multiple cards in a row, the vertical height of each of them may be determined by the tallest card.
 Don’t place inconsistent amounts of content in cards, as this will impact how scannable the group will appear to users.

+Authors may choose to have cards fill the maximum vertical space in a row or not, depending on whether they want that or not.

 <uxdot-example width-adjustment="784px">
   <img alt="Card height behavior"